jjvanzon/Circular-Language-Spec-Plans/out-of-scope/future/construct-drafts/implementations-construct-drafts-plan.md

 ### Topics

 - [ ] Achievability
-- [ ] Several texts about attempts to create an application that might involved Encircle might be found here.
+- [ ] Several texts about attempts to create an application that might involved Circular might be found here.
 - [ ] Code Editor
 - [ ] Some topics might be recognizable from the spec, but then moved here in case it went more into *implementation* than aimed for.
 - [ ] Optimization